cestasociety/event/README.md

 ### List of the verified player.

 **BGMI - battlegroundsmobileindia**
-The list of approved teams with teammate names - https://drive.google.com/file/d/1Dy3xlO7_tmByvtY1jprZzWSEWDyNinJk/view?usp=sharing
+The list of approved teams with teammate names - [Verified list](https://docs.google.com/spreadsheets/d/1dXhRj8LbZ0ZNGfRG88K_S8yUtQkflNj0rhhvUtg8Krg/edit#gid=0)

 **LUDO**
 The list of approved teams with teammates will be announced soon.